MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/query-consistency-policy.md

 ## Monitoring

-You can monitor the latency of the age of the metadata snapshot used by nodes running the weak consistency service by using the `Weak consistency latency` metric (part of the [Query metrics](../../using-metrics.md#query-metrics)).
+You can monitor the latency of the metadata snapshot age on nodes serving as weak consistency service heads by using the `Weak consistency latency` metric.

+::: moniker range="azure-data-explorer"
+For more information, see [Query metrics](/azure/data-explorer/using-metrics#query-metrics).
+::: moniker-end

 ## Related content